MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-spo-search-box.md

 There are several points to consider:

 * This setting only applies to the search box in the suite navigation bar.
 It does not apply to search boxes that are in the page, or to search boxes on classic pages.

-* Once you’ve disabled the search box in the navigation bar, if you want search functionality in your site, you will have to provide it yourself using a custom web part or a SharePoint Framework extension
+* Once you’ve disabled the search box in the navigation bar, if you want search functionality in your site, you will have to provide it yourself using a custom web part or a SharePoint Framework extension.

-* *This solution will remove the search box from lists and libraries for your site as well.
-Your custom search solution will need to consider contextual searches for SharePoint lists and libraries, in addition to side wide search.
+* This solution will remove the search box from lists and libraries for your site as well.
+Your custom search solution will need to consider contextual searches for SharePoint lists and libraries, in addition to site-wide search.

 * If you apply the setting to the root site of your domain, the SharePoint start page will also stop showing the search box.

 ## Changing the hint displayed in the search box